-By making sure to check the “Automatically write changes into XMP” box you are pushing Lightroom to also save the changes with the file and not just in the catalog.
-This way, if your catalog ever becomes corrupted, all your edits and changes are still with the photo file and can be read by Lightroom or Photoshop.
+By making sure to check the “Automatically write changes into XMP” box you are telling Lightroom to also save the changes with the file and not just in the catalog.